Navigating Files and Directories

 If you try to use an option that is not supported,

-and other programs will print an error message similar to this:$ ls -j
+lsand other programs will print an error message similar to this:$ ls -jls: invalid option -- 'j' Try 'ls --help' for more information.

 ## For more information on how to use

-is the Unix “manual” command: it prints a description of a command and its options, and (if you’re lucky) provides a few examples of how to use it.
-To navigate through theman
+lswe can typeman ls.manis the Unix “manual” command: it prints a description of a command and its options, and (if you’re lucky) provides a few examples of how to use it.
+To navigate through themanpages, you may use the up and down arrow keys to move line-by-line, or try the “b” and spacebar keys to skip up and down by full page.
+Quit themanpages by typing “q”.Another source for documentation is the internet.
+Most

-pages are available on Wikipedia: ex ls.
+manpages are available on Wikipedia: ex ls.
 Or just

 Here,